 “Working software over comprehensive documentation” is the manifesto of Agile methodology, however, the role of documentation in software development is still undeniable.

 Without software documentation, the software seems to be a secret box to developers, end-users, and stakeholders.
-Due to the lack of transparency, this secret box may become useless as their inner workings are hidden from those who need them in the open.
+Due to the lack of transparency, this secret box may become useless as its inner workings are hidden from those who need them in the open.